 Learn about a live snow leopard sighting during the 2013 Wild Altai Expedition.

 Despite eliminating the Altai route in 2013, threats to Ukok Plateau remain.
 Gazprom continues to negotiate and plan an eastern pipeline route.

 Last heard about on this website in March 2011, Mongol is in the news once again.
 He was captured in March 2013 in Sayano-Shushensky Nature Reserve to receive a new satellite-tracking collar and to undergo a veterinary exam and have samples collected.

-Our partner and snow leopard expert Sergei Spitsyn recently provided us with the first ever video footage of a snow leopard on Chikhachev Ridge in southeastern Altai Republic.
-Video footage of snow leopards is important not only to provide clear evidence of which snow leopards are visiting and how they behave, but it also allows […]
+In 2012 our partner and snow leopard expert provided us with the first ever video footage of a snow leopard on Chikhachev Ridge in southeastern Altai Republic.
+Video footage of snow leopards is important not only to provide clear evidence of which snow leopards are visiting and how they behave, but it also allows scientists…

 Make a tax-deductible gift to keep poachers out of snow leopard habitat.
 We urgently need your support for patrols this winter.

 Newly-formed Ak-Cholushpa Nature Park on the southern shores of Lake Teletskoye has received a start-up grant from the UNDP’s Altai Sayan climate change program.

 “Land of the Snow Leopard” describes a tourist travel route with waypoints in the Argut River valley and along the Sailyugem Ridge in Altai Republic, Mongun-Taiga Mountain and Tsagan-Shibetu Ridge in Tyva Republic, and snow leopard and argali habitat in Mongolian Altai.
 There are opportunities for wildlife viewing, diverse recreation, car camping, and cultural activities…